chapel-lang/chapel/doc/rst/technotes/attributes.rst

 * ``@llvm.metadata`` is an experimental attribute which can be used to adjust the code generation when using the LLVM backend.
-  It can take any number of arguments which are either string literals or 2-tuples (single element tuples of string literals can be used as a convenience).
+  It can take any number of arguments which are either string literals or 2-tuples (1-tuples of string literals can be used as a convenience).
 The first element of the 2-tuple must be a string literal and the second element can be a string literal, an int literal, a bool literal, or another valid 2-tuple.
 The arguments are encoded directly